Alternative Things to do in Beijing – LTL’s Favourite Hidden Gems

 Best Mandarin Movies to Learn Chinese (2021 Update)

 Discover the Best Mandarin Movies.
 Watching movies can be a great way to learn a language.
 Mandarin Chinese is, of course, no exception.

 A bustling shopping street, Liulichang Street (琉璃厂文化街 liúlí chǎng wénhuà jiē) hosts an eclectic collection of small antique shops with specialities in different areas.

 The street itself has been restored to mirror traditional Chinese architecture.

-You can find just about anything China has on offer: calligraphy brushes, Mahjong sets, traditional Chinese paintings, jade jewellery, the list goes on.
 It’s a great place to get all your souvenir copies, as well as genuine Chinese antiques.

 Address: Hepingmenwai, Xicheng District

 Closest Subway: A short walk or cycle from Hepingmen (Line 2)

 Beat your Beijing wintery blues by embracing the freezing temperatures and taking to one of the city’s picturesque frozen lakes, such as Houhai (Shichahai Ice Rink).